 A Circle of Support helps you plan for leaving foster care.
 The Circle of Support is a group of caring adults you would like to be a part of your support system.
 These adults could be your foster parents, teachers, relatives, church members or other mentors.
 Many youth invite biological family, even parents whose rights have been terminated unless the case worker determines it is unsafe for them to attend.
 If you think you are going to go live with family when you leave foster care, you need to let those planning your Circle of Support know that and let the court know you want support in exploring that as an option.
-A Circle of Support facilitator, who is different from your caseworker, will help with the Circle of Support process and meeting and meeting and will discuss with you also inviting your attorney ad litem, CASA and PAL worker.
+A Circle of Support facilitator, who is different from your case worker will help you plan the meeting and lead the planning process at the meeting.
+The facilitator will see if you want to invite your attorney and CASA.
+A PAL worker will also be at the meeting.
 The group will help you prepare a written transition plan.
 You have the right to insist that your Circle of Support be planned in advance so those that you want to attend have time to make plans to come or participate by phone.
-You also have a right to insist that there be follow-up after the Circle of Support on action items, including additional Circles of
+You also have a right to insist that there be follow-up after the Circle of Support on action items, including additional Circles of Support.

-Contact the Texas Foster

-Youth Justice Project

-at (877)313-3688 if you

-are unhappy about

-the planning process or

-if there is no planning

-underway by the time

-you are 16 1/2.
+Contact the Texas Foster Youth Justice Project at (877) 313-3688 if you are unhappy about the planning process or if there is no planning underway by the time you are 16 1/2.